Astronomy and Rock Art

 Astronomy Rock Art

-Early astronomy references engraved on Negev Desert rock art influenced by Egypt and Sumer cultures.
-These rock art recorded seasonal sky views and even mythical tales that explained nature behavior.
-Egypt and Sumer nurtured sky observations; they followed their gods the luminaries, in order to interpret their actions and predict the future.
-They tracked the sunrise and sunset, daily changes in the moon, eclipses, moon planetary positions, and the zodiac stars.
+Archaeological research confirms that early astronomy references engraved on Negev Desert rock art influenced by Egypt and Sumer cultures.
+These ancient civilizations nurtured sky observations designed to interpret events in order to predict the future.
+They tracked the sunrise and sunset, moon daily changes, eclipses, and the zodiac stars.
 Israel being their smallest neighbor borrowed their astronomical knowledge and engraved them on Negev Desert rock art.
-Astronomy worship is old and apparent in earthly religious expressions, be it a burial site, a tomb, early script, or rock art.
+The archaeological research shows that the rock art recorded seasonal sky views and mythical tales with the intent to follow and explain nature behavior.
+Astronomy worship, representing nature forces as gods, is apparent in ancient earthly religious expressions, be it a burial site, a tomb, a ritual, a myth, or rock art.

 Early Astronomy in Sumer and Egypt